graniticio/granitic/doc/tutorial/003-logging.md

 ## Logging

-Logging in Grantic is designed to allow developers to have fine-grained control over which components output logging information.
-There are two main concepts to be aware of:
+Logging in Granitic gives developers fine-grained control over which components output logging information.
+There are two main concepts for you to become familiar with:

  * Loggers - the components that format log messages and choose whether or not to write them to a console or file them based on the severity assigned to the message.
- * Severity - the seriousness of a message to be logged.
+ * Severity - the importance of a message to be logged.

-Severities are (in ascending order)  <code>TRACE, DEBUG, INFO, WARN, ERROR, FATAL</code>.
+Severities are (in ascending order of importance)  <code>TRACE, DEBUG, INFO, WARN, ERROR, FATAL</code>.
 See the [GoDoc for more detail](https://godoc.org/github.com/graniticio/granitic/logging)

-In order for your code to log messages, it will need to have access to a <code>Logger</code>.
+Your code will dispatch log messages through a Granitic component called a <code>Logger</code>.
 Granitic has two built-in Loggers - the <code>ApplicationLogger</code> and the <code>FrameworkLogger</code>.
-As the names suggest, the <code>FrameworkLogger</code> is intended for internal Granitic components and the <code>ApplicationLogger</code> is for your application's code.
+As the names suggest, the <code>FrameworkLogger</code> is used by internal Granitic components and the <code>ApplicationLogger</code> is for your application's code.

-As almost all every component you build will probably need the <code>ApplicationLogger</code>, Granitic has a built-in [ComponentDecorator](https://godoc.org/github.com/graniticio/granitic/ioc#ComponentDecorator) that automatically injects a reference to the <code>ApplicationLogger</code> or any component with a member variable that is exactly:
+As the majority of components that you build will need access to the <code>ApplicationLogger</code>, Granitic has a built-in [ComponentDecorator](https://godoc.org/github.com/graniticio/granitic/ioc#ComponentDecorator) that automatically injects a reference to the <code>ApplicationLogger</code> into any of your components with a member variable that is exactly:

 ```go
     Log logging.Logger